cltl-students/verkijk_stella_rma_thesis_dutch_medical_langauge_model/README.md

 ## Thesis report
-The thesis report can be accessed here:
+For more information or access to a copy of the full thesis you can contact me at s.verkijk@vu.nl